 For some background on the 2012 shooting at Sandy Hook Elementary School, see this video clip: https://www.youtube.com/watch?v=X6oY_VujQBk (2:48).

-Carrie Lendroth Battaglia’s first grade daughter was in the classroom next door to the classroom which suffered the most casualties from Adam Lanza’s shooting rampage.
+Carrie Lendroth Battaglia’s first grade daughter was in the classroom next door to the class which suffered the most casualties from Adam Lanza’s shooting rampage.
 At a certain point during the shooting, Carrie’s daughter and many of her classmates were moved into the bathroom inside the classroom.

 Here is an excerpt from a letter Carrie wrote about her daughter to the Newton Action Alliance after the event:

 She heard everything.
 Shooting.
 Screaming.
 Pleading.
 She was sure she was going to die that day and did not want to die for (sic) Christmas.
 Each time she hears a loud or unfamiliar noise, she experiences the fear she had in that bathroom.

 All of her classmates have PTSD.
 She struggles nightly with nightmares, difficulty falling asleep, and being afraid to go anywhere in her own home.
 At school she becomes withdrawn, crying daily, covering her ears when it gets too loud, and waiting for this to happen again.